ladybug-tools/dragonfly-core/README.md

 `pip install -U dragonfly-core`

-If you want to also include the command line interface use:

-`pip install -U dragonfly-core[cli]`

-To check if Dragonfly command line is installed correctly use `dragonfly viz` and you should get a `viiiiiiiiiiiiizzzzzzzzz!` back in response!
+To check if Dragonfly command line interface is installed correctly use `dragonfly viz` and you should get a `viiiiiiiiiiiiizzzzzzzzz!` back in response!

 ## [API Documentation](https://www.ladybug.tools/dragonfly-core/docs/)